EricEisaman/node-udp-p2p/README.md

     - No P2P communication currently exists.
     It will be an exercise for the students to design a simple transmit and verify message system.

+    - Rendevous currently references a local HTTP URL for initial testing.
+Any production Rendevous Server communication should be via HTTPS.